knpuniversity/symfony2-rest/knpu/episode5/hal-json.md

 speak, HAL JSON says:

 > Hi I'm HAL!
 If you want to embed links in your JSON, you should put them under
 > an `_links` key and point to the URL with `href`.
-Have a great day!
+Have a lovely day!

-If you think about it, that's kind of similar to HTML.
+If you think about it, this idea is similar to HTML.
 In HTML, there's the XML-like format, but then there are rules that say:

 > Hi, I'm HTML!
 If you want a link, but it in an `<a>` tag under an `href` attribute.